MarkKoz/tweet-pnd/README.md

 amounts to spend on the order.
 The order determines the priority of the currency; the first has the highest priority.
 It is safe to remove unwanted currencies from this dictionary.
-* `multiplier` - The price paid for the order is multiplied by `1 + multiplier` to account for any price increases between the request for the price and request for placing the order.
+* `multiplier` - The price paid for the currency is multiplied by `1 + multiplier` to account for any price increases between the request for the price and request for placing the order.

 ### Requirements
 #### Binaries